Master of Arts in Marital and Family Therapy

 COAMFTE Student Achievement Criteria Data

 Graduates of the MA in Marital and Family Therapy typically seek licensure as Licensed Marital and Family Therapists (LMFTs) with the California Board of Behavioral Sciences (BBS) or in another state.
 The time from graduation to licensure typically takes from three to five years in California.
 Some MFT graduates continue on to doctoral work.
 No matter their plans, students can count on the advice and support of MFT faculty and on Career Services counselors for assistance with next steps.
 Valuable information on licensure pathways can be found on the BBS website.
-The program take pride in preparing MFT students for success in their journey to licensure, as shown by the data in Figure 1
+The program takes pride in preparing MFT students for success in their journey to licensure, as shown by the data in the figure below.